SaadAhmad123/aws-lambda-request/README.md

 # AWS Lambda Request Package

-The AWS Lambda Request package is designed to facilitate the creation, validation, and handling of RESTful API requests.
-This package also includes the `Schema` class to define validation schemas for both requests and responses.
+The AWS Lambda Request package is a powerful tool designed to streamline the creation, validation, and handling of RESTful API requests within an AWS Lambda function.
+By including classes for request and response validation and encapsulating logic, it offers a reusable and testable framework for RESTful API development in AWS lambda.
+Moreover, it allows your code to automatically create the openapi spec for your application.
+Below you will find the installation instructions, features, usage examples, and additional support information.

 ## Installation

-You can install this package from npm by running the following command:
+You can install the `aws-lambda-request` package via npm with the following command:

 ```bash
 npm install aws-lambda-request